dkrautha/d6/lab_06/lab_06.md

 # Lab 06

-Lab 6 asks us to install nodejs and run a few files.
+Lab 6 asks us to install NodeJS and run a few files.
+It also asks us to install pystache and run another Python file.

 ## http.js